firmsoil/ai-multi-agent-release-notes-generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A powerful async-powered tool to generate polished release notes from GitHub commits and pull requests using AI.
+A powerful async-powered tool to generate release notes from GitHub commits and pull requests using AI.

 ## Table of Contents
 - [About the Project](#about-the-project)